Anyone with a large garden will know how much of a full-time job it can be to effectively eliminate weeds and pests.

 Material and Durability

-It’s essential that your knapsack sprayer is made from thick materials that won’t corrode when exposed to harsh chemicals.
+It’s essential that your garden sprayer is made from a durable material that won’t corrode when exposed to harsh chemicals.

 Most knapsack sprayers are made from sturdy, hard-wearing plastic, and you should ensure that the hose, lance, fittings and seals are all made of good quality materials too.

 No matter the quality of your pressure sprayer, it won’t last as long if you don’t wash it out well between uses.
 If you’re using any chemicals, such as weed killers, make sure that none of the solution is left in the tank after use – it could corrode the plastic over time.

 If you plan on using your knapsack sprayer for a few years, it’s good practise to check that you can easily replace broken parts.
 Ultimately, this will save you money in the long run.